 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

-General Motors has announced a complementary exchange program for Volt owners of the 120-volt charging cable for a new unit.
+General Motors has announced a complimentary exchange program for Volt owners of the 120-volt charging cable for a new unit.
 Owners of 2011 models and the few 2012 units with the previous version of the cable are eligible for the exchange.

 GM spokesperson Randy Fox says they’ve begun production of a new design of the cable, one that provides “a more consistent charge.”
 The new Chevy Volt’s charger is thicker, and Fox says GM made “enhancements to the design to add some durability and reliability.”

 Hopefully, this means fewer trips to the charging station, increased miles of range, and less reliance on the Volt’s backup gas engine.
 Fox indicated Volt owners will be getting notices of the exchange via postal mail next week.
 The old charging cable will be swapped for the updated design the next time they have their Volt serviced at a dealership.

 The Volt has been a bit of a lightning rod for General Motors.
 The company has consistently missed lofty sales targets, and the factory where the Volt is built currently sits idle on a five-week shutdown because of unsold stock sitting on dealer lots.

 The National Highway Transportation Safety Administration (NHTSA) announced a safety defect investigation on the Volt after a number of models that underwent crash testing caught fire, the first weeks after it had been crashed.

 Compare Quotes From Top Companies and Save